cerebralcourt/orpheus/README.md

 ## TODO

 - Switch from ArQL to GraphQL
+- Mobile support
 - Search engine
+- Service worker/cache optimizations
 - Voting system for the most accurate lyrics and spam reduction
 - Voting system for album images, release year and track listing
 - Voting system for artist images
+- Profit sharing community
+- Proof of stake
+- Cost for submitting lyrics and voting
+- Rewards for voting and receiving positive votes